 Wild grape leaves grow all over the city and suburbs.
 You’ve probably seen them hundreds of times, but never realized what you were looking at.
 And once you learn how to identify grape leaves, you’ll start seeing them everywhere.
 Last weekend, I went foraging with my mom and learned a lot about identifying and preparing the leaves.
 But, as they say, safety first!

 While grape leaves are one of the easiest things to identify and forage, all foraging should be done with caution and care.
 If you want to go foraging for grape leaves, I highly recommend going with an experienced forager.
 Identifying edible plants can be tricky, and you should find an expert who can teach you in person.
 This post only compiles my personal experiences and cannot be relied upon as a recommendation to harvest or consume any particular plant.

-I hope that this post will give you a sense of what to expect if you decide to go (you'll probably impress your guide with all your grape leaf knowledge!), but don't just head into the woods with your phone.
-If you do choose to go, here are some things to keep in mind to make sure you have a safe and fun experience:
+I hope that this post will give you a sense of what to expect if you decide to go (you’ll probably impress your guide with all your grape leaf knowledge!), but don’t just head into the woods with your phone and this blog post.
+If you do choose to go under the guidance of an expert, here are some things to keep in mind to make sure you have a safe and fun experience:

 how to tell whether it’s a grape leaf

 Now I’ll tell you a little bit about how to identify grape leaves in Chicago, so that you can keep an eye out for them while you’re out and about.

 - Grape leaves that grow around Chicago look a tiny bit like maple leaves, but they have a characteristic flat or round indentation around the stem, like in the photos above.
 If the stem comes to a sharp concave or convex point, you’re looking at a maple tree leaf or something else (or perhaps you are foraging for grape leaves in another region, in which case, this advice might not apply).
 The leaves should look like the photos above.

 - Grape leaves grow on vines, so look for red and green vines.